 Some consider the USDGC the most prestigious disc golf event in the world, believing it surpasses even the PDGA Professional Disc Golf World Championships.

 "It's the Super Bowl of disc golf," said tournament director Jonathan Poole.

-1997 was first time the world got to see what Winthrop University in Rock Hill, South Carolina – the host of every USDGC – would look like when set up to challenge the world's best.
+1997 was first time disc golfers got to see what Winthrop University in Rock Hill, South Carolina – the host of every USDGC – would look like when set up to challenge the world's best.
 That year, the Pro World Championships were in Charlotte, North Carolina.
 Rock Hill is only a half hour drive from Charlotte, and the Winthrop University course was chosen to host the final round of that tournament.

 Poole and other legends of the game saw an opportunity to do something special in Rock Hill each year.